-Although many mechanisms of metal toxicity have not yet been elucidated, some points of consensus are emerging from the literature.
+literature.
 Firstly, interactions between metals can occur in the environment of the organism (Grobelak and Kowalska, 2020; Noyes and Lema, 2015), and during uptake into the organism, leading to potentially toxic processes of speciation, absorption, binding, transport and distribution (Wu et al., 2016).
 Once metals enter an organism, they can induce, alter or inhibit a range of biological responses and metabolic pathways.
 For example, by mimicking other essential metals (Bridges and Zalups, 2005) or damaging the permeability of biological membranes (Rothshein, 1959), metals enable the uptake or loss of other compounds from intracellular compartments (Viarengo, 1994).
 Metals are also known to disrupt signalling and calcium homeostasis (particularly important in neurons) by interfering with calcium channels (Bridges and Zalups, 2005; Chavez-Crooker et al., 2001; Tamano and Takeda, 2011).
-This might lead to dysfunction and cytotoxicity due to the disruption of cell signalling and calcium homeostasis.
+This might lead to dysfunction and cytotoxicity as a result of the disruption of cell signalling and calcium homeostasis.
 Genotoxicity (Doğanlar et al., 2014) may be achieved through covalent binding to DNA (Brocato and Costa, 2013; Senut et al., 2014).
 Eventually, oxidative stress and lipid peroxidation of the cell membrane may lead to neuronal death.
 Additionally, metals in mixtures could interact at target sites, but the effect on toxicity of that interaction is largely unknown (Svendsen et al., 2011).
-Metal mixtures could change the bioavailability (Gong et al., 2020), toxicokinetics and toxicodynamics (Gao et al., 2016) of each metal, that could impact the toxicity for the organism (Løkke et al., 2013).
+Metal mixtures could change the bioavailability (Gong et al., 2020), toxicokinetics and toxicodynamics (Gao et al., 2016) of each metal, which could impact the toxicity for the organism (Løkke et al., 2013).
 Based on these shared mechanisms of toxicity that include oxidative stress (Nikolić et al., 2016; Zaman et al., 1995), apoptosis (Raes et al., 2000) and interference with neurotransmitters (Nisbet et al., 2018), the toxic effects of metal pollutants in mixtures is expected to be additive (von Stackelberg et al., 2013).
 Of note, these conclusions emerge from studies mostly conducted on vertebrates, thus possibly leaving aside specificities of meta actions in invertebrate organisms.

-Metal mixtures may affect many aspects of neural activity and brain function in honey bees, as in other species (Karri et al., 2016).
+Mixtures of metals may affect many aspects of neural activity and brain function in honey bees, as in other species (Karri et al., 2016).
 Here, we focused on learning and memory of olfactory cues because they play crucial roles in the behavioural ecology of honey bees and other pollinators, for the identification of food resources.
 Our results in controlled laboratory conditions suggest that exposure to sublethal combinations of toxic elements in the field might alter individual foraging efficiency, and in turn jeopardize survival of pollinator populations.
-While we could not identify interactive effects in such conditions, this will need to be confirmed in field experiments where exposure conditions will differ and affect a broader range of behavioural responses (flight activity, navigation).
-Our approach means to fill a gap in the evaluation of joint actions of metals (Meyer et al., 2015), which appears necessary to better assess the risks they represent (Nys et al., 2018; Otitoloju, 2003) and better inform regulatory frameworks (European Commission, 2012).
-Current risk assessment guidance mainly assesses the effect of individual exposure, which fails to capture potential interactive effects.
+While we could not identify interactive effects in such conditions, this will need to be confirmed in field experiments where exposure conditions will differ, and we should study a broader range of behavioural responses (flight, activity, navigation).
+Our approach aims to fill a gap in the evaluation of combined actions of metals (Meyer et al., 2015), which appears necessary to better assess the risks they represent (Nys et al., 2018; Otitoloju, 2003) and better inform regulatory frameworks (European Commission, 2012).
+Current risk assessment guidance mainly assesses the effect of exposure to individual metals, which fails to capture potential interactive effects.
 This is of particular importance for honey bees and many other species, where contaminated food is transferred and shared among individuals.
-Hence, the evaluation specificity in honey bees.
-These metals show simple additive effects as we found no differences between different solutions of the same molarity suggesting possible non-linear effects (synergism or antagonism).
-Thus, regarding effects on learning and memory, concentration seems to be more important than identity of any specific metal.
-Since learning and memory of olfactory cues play crucial roles in the behavioural ecology of honey bees, acute exposure to metal pollutants mixtures could impair fundamental hive function and population growth.
+Hence, evaluation of the impact of metal mixtures and their modes of action needs to be developed (Sasso et al., 2010).
+Additionally, interactions between toxic metals and environmental factors (Nagash et al., 2020) as well as with other chemicals (EFSA Scientific Committee et al., 2019) (e.g. pesticides: Sgolastra et al., 2018; Singh et al., 2017; volatile organic compounds: Sasso et al., 2010, etc.) should be implemented in an integrated research framework.